jeffreywallphd/AutoProphet/documentation/StyleGuide.md

 - The arrows are only to be shown when the navigation menu is uncollapsed

 ## Color Palette
-The color palette depicted below is to be the exclusive color palette used in the AutoProfit program.
+The color palette depicted below is to be the exclusive color palette used in the AutoProphet program.

 ### General Color Palette:
 ![ColorPaletteImage](/documentation/palette.png)